matthew-inamdar/dougdb/README.md

 * Synchronous consistency and eventual consistency option (eventual consistency to allow reads from followers).

 This is not intended for production use, but as a fun exercise to learn and experiment.

+## Todo
+* Hydrating log from startup should apply committed entries to state machine.
+* Entries need to have defined structure and checksum to validate good writes.